- How to improve your online reputation with free tools

 How to improve your online reputation with free tools

-The Internet can be one huge gossip website, and companies are seeing the need to spend more and more time managing their online reputation.
-So, how do you improve online reputation and suppress the bad reviews, if any, that appear online when your company name is searched in Google.
+To begin with, the Internet can be one huge gossip website, and companies are seeing the need to spend more and more time managing their online reputation.
+Therefore, how do you improve online reputation and suppress the bad reviews, if any that appear online when people search your company in Google.

 Online reputation management

-These sites post comments that are heavily shifted based on fake reviews often posted by a competitor, disgruntled employee, or a very bitter or angry customer.
-It is best not to make your buying decisions based on what you read online, but many consumers do not know this and are influenced by biased reviews that they read.
+Some sites post comments based on fake reviews.
+Written and posted by a competitor, ex-employee, or Internet militant, these reviews can be damaging.
+It is best not to make your buying decisions based on what you read online, but many consumers do not know this.
+Reviews can influence sales biased reviews that people read, whether true or not.
 Online management of a reputation is important and your brand will benefit from a positive online reputation.
-But how does a small business owner achieve this?
-Can you automate it?
-Can you streamline the process?
-Absolutely.

 Improve Online Reputation

 The first step in effectively managing your social media, local and search presence is to connect with your current customers.
 This is a valuable opportunity that many business owners over look.
 By connecting with your current customers, you cross reach not only existing customers but new ones as well.
 Take advantage of every resource to talk about your company.
-A company talking about itself is advertising, so you want to be sure that your audience is maximized.
+A company talking about itself is advertising, so you maximize your audience.

 To improve your reputation online, get your voice on search engines.
+All business owners face this.
+In the digital era, you can and must repair your online reputation.
 The best practices are not about doctoring the facts, but representing a fair and neutral impression of your company.

 Top 5 Tips to Improve Online Reputation

 Fresh relevant articles are important to create often about your company.
-Write press releases that include relevant content about your company and if something happened recently that caused negative reviews, write about it.
+Write press releases that include relevant content about your company.
+If something happened recently this caused negative reviews, then write about it.
 Explain what happened and what the company is doing to improve.

 Create a dynamic social media presence.
-Read what is being said about your company on Twitter, Foursquare and Facebook.
+Read what people say about your company on Twitter, Foursquare and Facebook.
 Respond directly to social media comments from within your social media company account.
+Create a LinkedIn profile and a company page.
+Communicate with groups, answer questions, and build goodwill.

 Increase visibility of your business listings for increased local search visibility.
 By maintaining your company listings on various local search engines, you are increasing the weight of your business in local search results and building referrals.
 Key information about your company should be relevant and accurate.
 The easiest way to do this is to increase visibility of reviews by your most loyal customers.
 Add an extension or plug-in to your website that offer visitors the ability to easily add reviews about your company.

 See how you stack up online against your competition.
-Sign up alerts for your company and your competition on Google alerts so you will be notified any time articles are posted that mention your company or your competitors.
+Sign up alerts for your company and your competition on Google alerts.
+Google will notify you when articles mention your company or your competitors.

 Best Tools for Online Reputation Management

 Google offers a tool called “Me on the Web” and it is included on your Google dashboard.
 It is located in between account information and analytics.
-Your online reputation is determined by what other people post about you—whether it be a mention in an article or press release, or social media status update or tweet.
+What other people post about you determines your online reputation—whether it is a mention in an article or press release, or social media status update or tweet.

 A recent new tool that is gaining traction among small business owners is “If this then that”.
-IFTTT.com is based on an old programming staple.
-On the site, you create “rules,” which are made just like their namesake implies:
+IFTTT.com works off on an old programming staple.
+On the site, you create “rules,” which are made just as their namesake implies:

 - You create a rule (called a “recipe”)